 The whole Zoo TV tour was an over-the-top media spectacle, packed with irony and crazy entertainment ideas.
 It helped them to gather a bigger audience although they might have lost a few fans in their experimental phase throughout the 90s.
 But, hey, they won me and many others and that’s the point of it.
 Those who are willing to change and challenge themselves might ultimately succeed.
 It’s the reason why many of the bigger bands are still active these days, because they embraced change.
 But the line to ‘sellout’ is thin and it’s about more than changing your musical style.
 It’s the whole package, the ‘Fuck it, we’re doing this our way’ thing.
 You might say it’s easier to do this when you are in the position of Bono but there was a lot at risk back then.

 Change lies within the nature of art and that should be more important than keeping your Instagram followers or fall for the boredom of predictability.
 It’s getting harder and harder to see it these days in our digitalized and accelerated society which is filled with opinions, thoughts, information and a certain feeling of hypersensitivity.
-U2 might not had to fight a Social Media shitstorm back then but that shouldn’t stop creative minds in general, right?
+U2 might not had to fight a social media shitstorm back then but that shouldn’t stop creative minds in general, right?
 Whether its the creative folks in Berlin right here or anywhere else.
 A bit more self-reflection isn’t the worst idea these days.
+And maybe, just maybe, the band would also take a moment to reflect on that following pretty medicore material lately.
+It’s important to challenge the world and yourself.
 I’m pretty sure, Bono would agree.